 Natural light portraits in early evening light

-By early evening light I mean the light created by the setting sun at the end of the day.
+Early evening light is created by the setting sun at the end of the day.
 It’s soft, warm and beautiful.
 Another advantage of shooting at this time is that there’s a lot of shade around, especially as the sun dips towards the horizon.
 You can use these shaded areas for your model to pose in.
 It’s difficult to go wrong shooting in early evening light, especially in the summer when the quality of the light is exceptionally beautiful and it’s warm enough for the model in the evening.

-I made both these portraits in the late afternoon.
+I made both these portraits in the early evening.

 If you’re brave you can experiment with backlighting.
-The light is incredibly dramatic and beautiful in the early evening.
-But backlighting is tricky because of the high contrast.
+The light’s incredibly dramatic but tricky to deal with because of the high contrast.
 The correct exposure for the model will blow out highlights in the background.
 You could lose some detail around the edges of the model, especially her hair.
 If you have somebody to help you ask them to use a reflector to bounce some light from the setting sun onto the model.

 You’ll get the best results when the sun’s setting behind the model just at the point it’s about to vanish over the horizon.
 The light is at its warmest and softest, and the camera can cope with the contrast.